WilsoncwRCH/IRSkinDose/README.md

 We opted away from a vector model due to a number of unlikely events occuring in dataframes and a no need to move the isocentre.
 This may also improve our RunTimes.
 ## A Brief Overview of the code

-For a full example/instructions go to the example walkthrough notebook
+The code can be run by pulling or copying our scripts 'runningthecode' and 'phantomandmap'.#For a full example/instructions go to the example walkthrough notebook.
 ```python
 '''This is just an overview of the most powerful functions'''
 from RunningTheCode import RunTheProgram